-We have audited the accompanying consolidated financial statements of the U.S. General Services Administration (GSA), which comprise the consolidated balance sheets as of September 30, 2020 and 2019, and the related consolidated statements of net cost and changes in net position, and combined statements of budgetary resources for the years then ended, and the related notes to the consolidated financial statements (hereinafter referred to as "consolidated financial statements").
+We have audited the accompanying consolidated financial statements of the U.S. General Services Administration (GSA), which comprise the consolidated balance sheets as of September 30, 2021 and 2020, and the related consolidated statements of net cost and changes in net position, and combined statements of budgetary resources for the years then ended, and the related notes to the consolidated financial statements (hereinafter referred to as "consolidated financial statements").

-We have also audited the accompanying financial statements of the Acquisition Services Fund (ASF), which comprise the balance sheets as of September 30, 2020 and 2019, and the related statements of net cost and changes in net position, and combined statements of budgetary resources for the years then ended (presented in Schedules 1-4), and the related notes to the ASF financial statements.
+We have also audited the accompanying financial statements of the Acquisition Services Fund (ASF), which comprise the balance sheets as of September 30, 2021 and 2020, and the related statements of net cost, changes in net position, and budgetary resources for the years then ended (presented in Schedules 1-4), and the related notes to the ASF financial statements (hereinafter referred to as "ASF financial statements").

-We have also audited the accompanying financial statements of the Federal Buildings Fund (FBF), which comprise the balance sheets as of September 30, 2020 and 2019, and the related statements of net cost and changes in net position, and combined statements of budgetary resources for the years then ended (presented in Schedules 1-4), and the related notes to the FBF financial statements.
+We have also audited the accompanying financial statements of the Federal Buildings Fund (FBF), which comprise the balance sheets as of September 30, 2021 and 2020, and the related statements of net cost, changes in net position, and budgetary resources for the years then ended (presented in Schedules 1-4), and the related notes to the FBF financial statements (hereinafter referred to as "FBF financial statements").